My practice can be roughly divided into three currents: representational drawing; abstract painting; and performance.

 In my abstract painting I am interested in formal questions; chiefly balance, tension, harmony and disruption.
 Shapes and colour often echo those of 20th Century avant-garde movements in a conscious effort to both update historical visual strategies and to comment obliquely on attendant political associations.

-I host a radio programme called "the 27th Hour of Horror" on CKUT 90.3fm in Montreal (Mondays at 23h).
+I host a radio programme called "the 27th Hour of Chaos" on CKUT 90.3fm in Montreal (Mondays at 23h).
 I focus on high-energy and psychedelic music from the mid-1960s to present with an emphasis on the marginal, the forgotten, and the pioneers of punk rock n' roll.
 My on-air personality is improvisational and often deliberately confusing or confrontational.
 I consider my playlists to be sound poems and the full hour show as an extended performance.

 Ideas and themes from each of these three activities cross-pollinate and inform one another in various ways.